 - In stellar fusion, heavier elements are forged, through C, O and up to Fe.

-- In nebulae, still heavier elements are formed, including radioactive ones.
+- In supernovae, still heavier elements are formed, including radioactive ones.

 The remaining core of the exploded star is reduced to a small, extraordinarily dense clump of neutrons.
 Such neutron stars often rotate rapidly and have strong magnetic fields.
 Jets of particles are expelled along the poles and appear to flash as the star spins.
 Such start are called pulsars.